Print

 *In place of 1 cup almond milk, try adding 1/2 cup orange juice or lemon juice for added flavor, plus 1/2 cup of non-dairy milk.

 **For oil-free muffins, replace the oil with unsweetened applesauce (muffins may be a bit denser).
-If using oil, any neutral flavor oil will do.
+If using oil, any neutral-flavored oil will do.
 Also, melted vegan butter will work too.
-For flavor, try using this lemon or blood orange olive oil (or use your favorite brand).
+For flavor, try using this meyer lemon olive oil or blood orange olive oil.

 ***Smash 1/2 cup of blueberries, adding it to the batter before mixing in the whole blueberries.